 Years ago we installed board and batten in our downstairs bathroom and also on the wall up the stairway.
+More recently we added it to our dining room.
 It’s one of my favorite architectural elements because it’s easy to install, it adds instant dimension, and it’s fairly inexpensive.
 In addition to all that, board and batten looks great both indoors and out.
 Today I’m sharing examples of both.

 Board and Batten: Indoor Examples